-The majority of global research and development (R&D) efforts are focused on genotypes that are prevalent in high-income countries, neglecting other genotypes which infect the majority of patients in low and middle-income countries (LMICs).
+The majority of global research and development efforts are focused on genotypes that are prevalent in high-income countries, neglecting other genotypes which infect the majority of patients in LMICs.
 Market competition between companies to advance their own pipelines has stalled innovation and hindered the development of optimal pan-genotypic drug combinations for public health use.
 In addition, approved treatments are very expensive and LMICs are excluded from current licensing agreements.

-The hepatitis C virus (HCV) causes a liver disease which ranges in severity from a mild illness lasting a few weeks to a serious, lifelong condition.
+The hepatitis C virus causes a liver disease which ranges in severity from a mild illness lasting a few weeks to a serious, lifelong condition.
 20-40% of those infected spontaneously clear the virus within six months; this acute infection is usually asymptomatic and is only very rarely associated with life-threatening manifestations.
-The remaining 60-80% develop chronic HCV infection; for these people there is a 15-30% risk of cirrhosis of the liver within 20 years.
+The remaining 60-80% develop chronic hepatitis C infection; for these people there is a 15-30% risk of cirrhosis of the liver within 20 years.